skyzh/BlueSense/README.md

 [Mr. Sans](https://github.com/skyzh/MrSans/) is the climate reporter of BlueSense.
-He makes regular report in Telegram channel [Sans loves Monitoring](https://t.me/s/thebluesense), alerts incidents and helps maintain firebase database.
+He makes regular report in Telegram channel [Sans loves Monitoring](https://t.me/s/thebluesense), alerts incidents and helps maintain Firebase database.

 This repo contains frontend part of the BlueSense project, and serves as the main portal of issues and wikis for the whole BlueSense project.